luciendgolden/evaluation-pipeline-2025/README.md

 ## Overview

 This code provides the backend for the BabyLM Challenge's evaluation pipeline.
 This year we decided to implement it from scratch.
-It currently supports 3 different evaluation types: fine-tuning (sequence), sentence-level zero-shot logits calculations, and word level logits calculations (although the last one is implemented for a specific task).
+It currently supports 3 different evaluation types: fine-tuning (sequence), sentence-level zero-shot logit calculations, and word level logit calculations (although the last one is implemented for a specific task).

 A new addition this year is that we have two evaluation types: **fast** evaluation uses a smaller set of evaluation samples, allows for quick testing of your models, and is what you will report performance on for the intermediate model checkpoints.
-The **full** evaluation should be ran on your final model.
+The **full** evaluation should be run on your final model.

 If you have questions about or suggestions for this code, please open an issue and consider [joining our Slack](https://join.slack.com/t/babylmchallenge/shared_invite/zt-2gqgqaumu-5ebxxADuT561aT_ooKbT1Q).
 Join the `#evaluation` channel, which is dedicated to support for use of this repository.